MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 - Servicing releases can be distinguished using `_MSC_FULL_VER`.
 The build field (the BBBBB in the MMNNBBBBB version number) typically increases by 1.

-For example, two cases where `_MSC_FULL_VER` is useful is to distinguish between Visual Studio 2019 16.8 and 16.9, as well as Visual Studio 2019 16.10 and 16.11.
-That's because those versions share the same major and minor versions (and `_MSC_VER`).
+For example, two cases where `_MSC_FULL_VER` is useful is to distinguish between Visual Studio 2019 16.8 from 16.9, and Visual Studio 2019 16.10 from 16.11.
+That's because those versions share the same major and minor versions (and consequently have the same value for `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.

 ## Version macros